zhenv5/atp/README.md

 ## Optional Packages

 Some packages for matrix factorization are optional.
-And you can use your own package to do the matrix factorization.
+And you can use your own package to do the matrix factorization or simply use SVD (supported by numpy and scipy) to generate the embeddings.

 * sklearn
 * nimfa